lgick/eslint-plugin-no-consecutive-caps/README.md

 This plugin is designed for use with ESLint's new "flat" config format (`eslint.config.js`).

 1. Import the plugin into your `eslint.config.js`.
-2. Add the plugin to the `plugins` section.
-ESLint will automatically convert the name `eslint-plugin-no-consecutive-caps` to the key `'no-consecutive-caps'`.
+2. Add it to a configuration object under the `plugins` key.
-3. Enable the rule in the `rules` section.
+3. Enable and configure the rule under the `rules` key.

 **Example `eslint.config.js`:**